arenekosreal/plasma-ions-china/README.md

 ## Usage

-You should be able to search Chinese cities and obtain weather report in KDE's weather widget after installed this.

 1. Install [dependencies](#dependencies)
 2. Clone this repository using git or downloading archive
 3. Build and install the project: